Aspasia1337/IATResolution/README.md

   <img src="images/NoImports.png" alt="Binary with minimal import table under static analysis" width="1000"/>
 </p>

-This second executable imports only a minimal subset of `KERNEL32` functions, just enough to bootstrap execution, while masterfully concealing its true dependencies.
+This second executable imports only a minimal subset of `KERNEL32` functions, just enough to bootstrap execution, while not declaring its dependencies in the PE headers.
 And yet, when executed, it performs **everything** one would expect: memory allocation, thread creation, process inspection, the full operational spectrum unfolds seamlessly.

-**How is this possible?**

-The answer lies in the fact that the real imports are never declared in the PE file itself.
-Instead, they are resolved **at runtime**, and stored in a custom, in-memory **Import Address Table**.
-This sophisticated technique effectively renders the import table invisible to static analysis, only to reconstruct it on-the-fly during execution.

-Welcome to the intricate realm of **runtime IAT resolution**.
+This behavior is expected when a binary reconstructs its imports at runtime.

+This behavior is commonly referred to as runtime IAT resolution.
 ---
 ## Initial Analysis: Static Inspection and Its Limits

 At this juncture, static analysis has already sounded a clear alarm: the Import Address Table is far too sparse to account for the binary’s actual behavior.
-To uncover the truth lurking beneath this deceptive surface, one must follow the execution path dynamically, observing how the program evolves in memory.
+To uncover the truth beneath this deceptive surface, one must follow the execution path dynamically, observing how the program evolves in memory.

 ### Stage 1: Bootstrap Phase and Minimal Resolver Setup